MashoAdo/frank-felix-api/README.md

 # ABOUT

-This is an api for stock management application
+This is an api for a stock management application